Arielson

-Arielson Sampaio Galvão (born 5 September 2004) is a Brazilian footballer who plays as a striker for Liga Portugal 2 club Torreense.
+Arielson Sampaio Galvão (born 5 September 2004) is a Brazilian footballer who plays as a forward for Saudi Pro League club Damac.

 Career

 Cruzeiro

 A youth product of Cruzeiro, Arielson scored 24 goals in 56 matches for Cruzeiro under-20s in two seasons.
 In May 2023, he was an unused substitute for the Cruziero first team, as they played against Fluminense, in the Brasileirão.
 In August 2023, he joined FC Polissya Zhytomyr of the Ukrainian Premier League, on a season-long loan.

-Loan to Polissya Zhytomyr
+Loans to Ukraine

-He scored for Polissya Zhytomyr on his league debut for the club, on 18 August 2023, against LNZ Cherkasy, in a 2-1 away victory.
+He scored for Polissya Zhytomyr on his league debut for the club, on 18 August 2023, against LNZ Cherkasy, in a 2–1 away victory.
 The loan of Arielson to Polissia ended earlier than expected on 6 March 2024.
-Few days earlier, a rumor appeared of a possible signing with another Ukrainian club that is seeking promotion to premiers next season, Karpaty Lviv.
+Few days earlier, a rumor appeared of a possible signing with another Ukrainian club, Karpaty Lviv.
 A few days later it was confirmed that the player would remain in Ukraine as originally planned playing for a club from Lviv.